shock0572/mget_temp_exporter/README.md

 ## How It Works

-The exporter efficiently gathers temperature data using two commands per device:
+The exporter efficiently gathers temperature data using the following approach:

-1. **Main Temperature**: Runs `mget_temp -d device` to get the main device temperature
+1. **Main Temperature**: Runs `mget_temp -d device` to get the main device temperature for each discovered device
-2. **Thermal Diode Data**: Runs `mget_temp -d device -v` to get detailed thermal diode information
+2. **Thermal Diode Data**: Runs `mget_temp -d device -v` to get detailed thermal diode information for each device
 3. **Data Parsing**: Parses the tabular output to extract thermal diode information
+4. **Parallel Processing**: Each device is monitored in parallel for optimal performance

-This approach ensures we get the most accurate main temperature reading directly from the device while still maintaining detailed thermal diode monitoring.
+This approach ensures automatic discovery of all available devices while maintaining the most accurate temperature readings.

 ## Copyright and Legal Notice